Future of Work

 What’s in, what’s out and what courses should we steer our kids into?
-Sometimes its not about the particular job, its about the ability to adapt.
-Insights from years of census data are carefully selected and deftly presented in this most topical of topics.
+And what about the gig economy and AI?
+Maybe it’s about the ability to adapt.
+Insights from census data are packaged to examine this most topical of topics.

-Anglo Australia has been replaced with a cosmopolitan fusion culture deeply suspicious of big government and big business.
+Anglo Australia has been replaced with a cosmopolitan aspirational fusion culture deeply suspicious of big government and big business.
 Connection with the heartland today is via local, tribal and authentic relationships.
 Powerful data from the 2016 Census shows just how much middle Australia has changed.
 Your market isn’t so much on the move… it’s already in a different space.

-One paragraph in one column parodying middle age and youth has propelled the humble avocado to global stardom, Social media insights and anecdotes from five days inside the avocado bunker delivers a compelling story about how to manage the social media message.
+One paragraph in a column parodying middle age and youth has propelled the humble avocado to global stardom.
+Social media insights and anecdotes from five days inside the avocado bunker delivers a compelling story about how to manage the social media message.

 Customer of the Future

 Bigger, bolder, more demanding, more connected, more Asian, more pressed for time, more insecure and above all more technologically adaptive.
 Meet your customer of the future.
-Turn the customer of the future into your best friend.
-The time series data on this topic is utterly compelling.
-The insights and the examples are all deftly selected and professionally presented.
+Turn the customer of the future into your new best friend.
+The long-term view of this topic is utterly compelling and laugh out loud funny.

-The richest, the poorest, the fastest rising, the most connected, the most militarising… and then there’s those losing power, losing relevance, losing sovereignty bit by agonising bit.
-What are the big picture events that will shape the new world order in the 2030s and beyond?
-UN, Bloomberg and Fortune 500 data all drawn together to deliver a compelling story of hope and challenge for the whole of humanity in the middle of the century.
+There’s the richest, the poorest, the fastest rising, the most connected, the most militarising countries and then there’s those losing power, relevance and sovereignty bit by bit.
+What are the underlying demographic trends that will shape the world order in the 2020s and beyond?
+UN, Bloomberg and Fortune 500 data deliver a story of hope and of challenge for humanity by the middle of the century.

 Future Proofing Careers and Businesses

 Should we all be training in STEM skills, learning Mandarin or buying into health?
 Is it really that simple?
 It’s never that simple.
-Data, examples and insights from across Australia and beyond are assembled to argue the case for the best way forward.
-Its never the strongest or even the smartest that thrives… it’s something else entirely.
+Data, examples and insights from across Australia and beyond are assembled to argue the case for the best way to move forward.
+It’s never the strongest or even the smartest that thrives… it’s something else entirely.